Smoking On A Gas Grill Tutorial

 The Technique - Smoker Box

-As you check on your barbecue, refill the box from time to time with fresh chips.
-The more time you take, and the slower your chips smolder, the greater your reward will be when your meat is done.
+As you check on your barbecue, refill the box from time to time with fresh wood chips.
+The more cooking time you take, and the slower your chips smolder, depending on the internal temperature of your meat you need, the greater your reward will be when your meat is done.
+Although slow cooking takes a lot of cooking time, the results are usually the best.

 Frequently Asked Questions